ShaneDeir/ConceptsDreambooth/README.md

 Included are several new contributions:

+* Optimized for 24GB VRAM machines.
+* Less training images required for great results.
-Optimal Steps Formula
+* Optimal Steps Formula
-Pre-Generated Artstyle Regularization Images
+* Pre-Generated Artstyle Regularization Images
-Training Time Estimator (Very accurate)
+* Training Time Estimator (Very accurate)
-Cost to train calculator for Cloud Instances based on your rental price.
+* Cost to train calculator for Cloud Instances based on your rental price.

 # Setup

 ## Requirements:

-At least 48GB of VRAM (The training uses 33.2GB, so if you have more than that, you're good') At least 100 training images.
+* At least 24GB of VRAM.
+* At least 30 training images.
-Some curiosity and excitement!
+* Some curiosity and excitement!

 ## Getting started: